|The Penalties listed above apply even for a first offense!

 New Jersey has set forth limited defenses to a leaving the scene of an accident charges.
 This is due to the fact that the offense is

 charged anytime the actor moves his car away from the spot of the accident.
-The purpose of the law was so that the police and
+The intended purpose of the law was to allow the police

-insurance companies can determine who is at fault for the accident by seeing where the cars came to rest at the conclusion of the
+and insurance companies to determine who is at fault for the accident by documenting where the cars came to rest at the conclusion

 Understanding the Penalty for Leaving the Scene of an Accident in NJ: